JeremiahSeagraves/RoutersConfigVersionControlManager/README.md

 2. Obtain configuration files from routers ans switches Cisco within the scope of the network.

-3. Mainain the different versions of these.
+3. Maintain the different versions of these.

 4. Provide an interface to make reports.